Hiiirad/personal-notes/Tech Guide/Docker/README.md

      - Windows Server 2016
      - Nano Server
 - VirtualBox and Hyper-V cannot coexist on the same Windows host.
 So if you started with docker toolbox with VirtualBox and if you plan to migrate to Hyper-V, remember you cannot have both solutions at the same time.
 There is a migration guide available on docker documentation page on [how to migrate from VirtualBox to Hyper-V](https://docs.docker.com/docker-for-windows/docker-toolbox/).
 - When you install docker desktop for Windows, the default option is to work with Linux containers.
-But if you would like to run Windows containers then you must **explicitly** confiure docker for Windows to switch to using Windows containers.
+But if you would like to run Windows containers then you must **explicitly** configure docker for Windows to switch to using Windows containers.
 - Microsoft announced Windows Server 2016 support Windows containers for the first time.
 You can now packaged applications, Windows applications into Windows docker containers and run them on Windows docker host using docker desktop for windows.
 Now you can create Windows-based images and run Windows containers on a Windows server just like how you would run Linux containers on a Linux system.
 - Unlike in Linux there are two types of containers in Windows:
   1. Windows Server container which works exactly like Linux containers where the OS kernel is shared with the underlying operating system to allow better security boundary between containers and to a lot of kernels with different versions and configurations to coexist.